stkr/vim/README.md

 some script files that come with fzf to be changed for msys environment.
 It is not 100% the same experience as running if from linux, but coming rather close.

+## Using vimdiff as diff and mergetool

+### From git commandline

+Git commandline has support for using vim built-in.
+However, when used as difftool, it opens the working copy file in readonly mode which is slightly annoying.
+Therefore it is advised to manually configure a difftool.

+### From TortoiseGit:

+For diffing, use:

+    gvim.exe -d %base %mine -O2 -c "wincmd l"

+Explanation: open vim with 2 vertical splits, open the files, jump to the right to get to the working copy.

+For merging, use:

+    gvim.exe -d %mine %base %theirs %merged -O4 -c "3wincmd l" -c "wincmd J"

+Explanation: open vim with 4 vertical splits, open the files, jump 3 times to the right, and position the current window at the bottom of the screen.

 ##